seanmcelroy/Mystiko/README.md

 a manifest file.
 To recombine the file, all output artifacts, including the manifest file are required.
 Usage parameters are as follows:

-  -d, --decrypt    The path to a Mystiko manifest file to decrypt a package
+  -d, --decrypt         OPERATION: Decrypts a Mystiko split file set

+  -e, --encrypt         OPERATION: Encrypts a file into split files and a manifest

+  -h, --hash            OPERATION: Prepares a manifest, but does not create split files

+  -c, --createFromHash  OPERATION: Creates split files from a prepared manifest

-  -e, --encrypt    The path to file to encrypt and package
+  -s, --source          The source file to encrypt or decrypt

+  -m, --manifest        The manifest file to use to decrypt or createFromHash

   -f, --force           Overwrite files if required

   -o, --output          If used with the --decrypt operation, specifies the path for
                         the unpackaged file

   -p, --pause           Pauses at the end of the operation

   -v, --verbose         Write verbose output

   -y, --verify          Perform extra verification checks on internal operations

   --help                Display this help screen.

-#### How it works
+==== How it works ====

 MPM splits a file into multiple chunks and performs a SHA-512 hash on each part.
 The first 32 bytes of each chunk's hash are XOR'ed together to create